pje-netcomm/Copilot_pico_test/README.md

 A simple LED blink example for the Raspberry Pi Pico microcontroller, demonstrating basic GPIO control and USB serial debugging.

+This isn't a serious project, just a test of Github co-pilot.

 ## Features

 - Configurable LED pin (supports both Pico and Pico W)